Anti-Korean sentiment in China: Historiographical disputes

-Modern Sports
+Modern sports

 Football

-Konghanzheng (恐韩症), a term coined by Chinese football fans, refers to a persistent phenomenon where the Chinese national football team has played about 30 matches against the South Korean national football team since 1978 but has never been able to beat them.
+Konghanzheng (恐韩症), a term coined by Chinese football fans, refers to a persistent phenomenon where the China national team has played about 30 matches against the South Korea national football team since 1978 but has never been able to beat them.
 Frustration has possibly led to several violent outbreaks against South Koreans in football games hosted in China, such as the Olympic preliminary match in 1999, friendship match in 2001, and another Olympics preliminary match in 2004.

 In a Korea-China friendship football match held in Beijing, in 2000, South Korean spectators were violently beaten by Chinese spectators as the Chinese team lost.
 In 2004 during an Athens Olympics football preliminary match held in Changsha, Chinese spectators responded with violence as the Chinese team lost, resulting in the injury of one Korean spectator.

 During the 2002 FIFA World Cup hosted in Korea and Japan, the incidents surrounding the Korean team's matches were well-known, and they would become a popular topic for some Chinese to bear sentiments of disapproval against South Korea, while certain Chinese media have reported negatively on the Korean side's demeanor.
 As the South Korean team progressed through the tournament to the semi-finals, it was evident that the South Korean team won surprisingly against strong European teams like Italy and Spain, because of unfair play and preferential treatment, due to a number of controversial judgments by the referees.

 Anti-South Korean sentiment was also apparent among ordinary Chinese in China.
 It has been reported that ethnic Koreans in China were afraid of openly cheering for Korean teams due to hostility from local Chinese.

 Baseball rivalry

 Within the Republic of China animosity between Taiwanese and Koreans is present as a result of the rivalry between the two sovereign states in relation to baseball.

 Although baseball is one of the most popular sports in Taiwan, Taiwanese baseball team have lost to South Korea at the international matches many times.
 This caused frustration and resentment towards South Korea among baseball fans.
-Taiwanese media made various controversial reports on South Korean baseball players; in one instance, the Taiwan edition of Now News called Shin-soo Choo, a then-Korean outfielder in the Cleveland Indians, Gaoli bangzi (高麗棒子), a derogatory slur against Koreans.
+Taiwanese media made various controversial reports on South Korean baseball players; in one instance, the Taiwan edition of Now News called Shin-Soo Choo, a then-Korean outfielder in the Cleveland Indians, Gaoli bangzi (高麗棒子), a derogatory slur against Koreans.
 The slur was later removed, but not before South Korean media reported on it.
-Chinese Taipei baseball fans often refer to the South Korean baseball team as "高麗泡菜" (Gāolí pàocài (Goryeo Kimchi)) and Gaoli Bangzi, whilst verbal attacks against South Korean Major League players are also common.
+Chinese Taipei baseball fans often refer to the South Korean baseball team as "高麗泡菜" (Gāolí pàocài (Goryeo Kimchi)) and Gaoli Bangzi, while verbal attacks against South Korean Major League players are also common.